An Aerial View of Panama

 Built for the full Panama Canal experience, a Trans-Canal crossing covers Florida to the West Coast, taking in the entire canal along the way.
 A real customer fave, you’ll spend a full day crossing from the Atlantic Ocean to the Pacific Ocean, stopping off in the likes of the Caribbean, Costa Rica and Colombia over the course of your adventure.

-The most common departure ports for these full-transit cruises include Fort Lauderdale and Miami, with the most popular West Coast destinations including LA, San Francisco and even as far as Seattle.
+The most common departure ports for these full-transit cruises include Fort Lauderdale and Miami, with the most popular West Coast destinations including LASan Francisco and even as far as Seattle.

 Partial Crossing